All Episodes

 Now, did any of them have stethoscopes?

-Now that's something I think would anger the nurses, but the way they're dressed, I mean I like to go to the limit.
+Now, that's something I think would anger the nurses, but the way they're dressed, I mean, I like to go to the limit.

-I like to take it to the line, you know, maybe cross the line now, push the envelope a little bit.
+You know, maybe cross the line now, push the envelope a little bit.

 Oh, definitely.